zalando/zalando-howto-open-source/README.md

 Keep the original license.

 #####I'm open-sourcing a library.
 What should I do?
-Consider using a weak copyleft license that won’t restrict the software that uses it to the same license; will allow usage in closed source software; and will potentially increase the number of users and contributors.
+Consider using a weak copyleft license that won't restrict the software that uses it to the same license; will allow usage in closed source software; and will potentially increase the number of users and contributors.

 #####What if my team uses an external project whose license is not Zalando-recommended?